The Key to Unlocking Good Communication in the Workplace

 You've heard the saying numerous times “Communication is Key to Success.”
 This mantra stands true even in the workplace.

-According to a new book “Shut Up and Say Something: Business Communication Strategies to Overcome Challenges and Influence Listeners” by Karen Friedman, communication in the workplace is more important now than ever.
-In a competitive market, what you and how you say it can set you apart from other Job Seekers, and have an impact on whether or not you get and keep a job.
+According to the book “Shut Up and Say Something: Business Communication Strategies to Overcome Challenges and Influence Listeners” by Karen Friedman, communication in the workplace is more important now than ever.
+In a competitive market, what you and how you say it can set you apart from other team members, and have an impact on whether or not you get promoted.

-If you feel like your communication skills are lacking, don’t worry!
-Read our tips below to unlock the secret to good communication in the workplace:
+If you feel like your communication skills can be fine-tuned, the tips below can help you unlock the secret to good communication in the workplace.

 1. Be direct and specific: At work, it is important to be as specific as possible to avoid confusion and mishap.
 According to Friedman, workers are often too vague.
 They might say, 'Can you have that report to me?
 It's really important, and I'd really like to have it,'" when a more effective way to deliver that message would be "Can you get that report to me by 5 p.m. on Friday?”
 By relaying only necessary information, listeners are likely to understand the message being said and in turn, perform effectively.